SongCastle/github-like-avatar/README.md

-# github-like-avatar
+# github_like_avatar
-Generate GitHub like avatar.
+Generate a GitHub like avatar.

 |5 × 30|6 × 25|10 × 15|
 |:-:|:-:|:-:|